|

 1791 July 24 |

-day after he received it (see September 29 & 30, 1785 entries above).
+assigned to Thomas Hays the day after it was issued (see September 29 &

-Thomas Hays assigned it to Thomas Archer, as recorded on the back side and
+30, 1785 entries above).
+Thomas Hays assigned it to Thomas Archer, as

-at the bottom of Daniel's original land grant document, on November 7,
+recorded on the back side and at the bottom of the original land grant

-1790 (the year is unclear on the grant, but it appears to be 1790).
+document, on November 7, 1790 (the year is unclear on the grant, but it

-The land (640 acres) was surveyed on July 24, 1791 and the grant was
+surveyed on July 24, 1791

-relinquished the ownership of the land.
-Source: NC Secretary of State Land Grant Records, Warrants, Surveys, and Related Documents, Tennessee County, TN, S.108.388; frames #721-725: File #201, Thomas Archer, assignee of Daniel Haston (Military Warrant No. 2344), 640 acres, Grant No. 1490, 4 jan 1791.
+and the grant was issued on January 4, 1792.
+Source: NC Secretary of State Land Grant Records, Warrants, Surveys, and Related Documents, Tennessee County, TN, S.108.388; frames #721-725: File #201, Thomas Archer, assignee of Daniel Haston (Military Warrant No. 2344), 640 acres, Grant No. 1490, 4 Jan 1791.
 Available from the NC State Archives, Raleigh, NC.
-Also, pages 193-194 of Book C-3, NC Land Grants (TN State Library & Archives Roll #6) |
+Also, pages 193-194 of Book C-3, NC Land Grants (TN State Library & Archives Roll #6) Also, page 81 of Earliest Tennessee Land Records by Irene M. Griffey. |

 1791 August 8 |